github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/attaching-files.md

 The maximum file size is:
 - 10MB for images and gifs{% ifversion fpt or ghec %}
-- 10MB for videos uploaded to a repository owned by a user or organization on a free GitHub plan
+- 10MB for videos uploaded to a repository owned by a user or organization on a free {% data variables.product.prodname_dotcom %} plan
-- 100MB for videos uploaded to a repository owned by a user or organization on a paid GitHub plan{% elsif ghes %}
+- 100MB for videos uploaded to a repository owned by a user or organization on a paid {% data variables.product.prodname_dotcom %} plan{% elsif ghes %}
 - 100MB for videos{% endif %}
 - 25MB for all other files